 3. Vandal and Ligature Resistance

 All Galvin solid surface sanitaryware items are designed with vandal resistance and safety in mind, with some models also incorporating ligature-resistant features.
+The material cannot shatter, and products are designed with no removable seat or exposed fixings.
 The robust, one-piece construction and integrated forms help deter damage, offering peace of mind in public facilities, transport hubs, correctional environments, and mental health units.

 4. Fire Performance and Compliance